TargetSolutions/slate/source/index.html.md

 This array provides data about any miscellaneous hours added for the day.

 ## day.notes, day.activities

 This contains the Crew Scheduler notes for the day formatted in <code>HTML</code> format

 # Assignments

 Allows you to retrieve, modify and create new CrewScheduler Assignments

 ## <span class="get">GET</span> /assignments

+> Example response

 ```json
 [